The official blog of the Lung Institute.

-A terrific resource for use would be using Eldercare Locator (1-800-677-1116) which can direct you to the Area Agency on Aging in your local area.
+A terrific resource to use is Eldercare Locator (1-800-677-1116) which can direct you to the Area Agency on Aging in your local area.
 They can provide information on resources that serve persons aged 60 years or over.

 3. When Is It Time to Ask for Help?

 Caregiving can be a stressful endeavor, and it’s important to maintain one’s health and quality of life as much as possible.
-During times of intense stress, it’s expected to feel sad or moody, to cry, to have a low energy level, experience having trouble eating or eating too much and losing interest in your passions and hobbies.
+During times of intense stress, it’s expected that you may feel sad or moody, to cry, to have a low energy level, have trouble eating or eating too much and losing interest in your passions and hobbies.
 When you notice yourself start to feel some of these symptoms, it may be time to recognize that you are overwhelmed and need help.
 And remember, it’s okay to ask for help and to take care of yourself as well.